About the Investment Competition

 Team roles include advisors/educators, team leaders as well as team members.
 Full details about these roles and their corresponding responsibilities can be found on our Roles and Responsibilities webpage.

-More details coming soon.
-The full details will be published on the Case Study webpage.
+The full details are available on the Case Study webpage.

 All trading takes place on WInS (Wharton Investment Simulator).
 WInS is a web-based stock market simulation that allows students to apply the concepts of investments and portfolio management in a hands-on learning environment, while working with real-world data without risking real money.